CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Content of the security guideline **

-The information security guideline should be succinctly formulated, as more than 20 pages have not been proven in practice.
+The information security guideline should be succinctly formulated, as more than 20 pages have not been tried and tested in practice.
 It should, however, include at least the following aspects:

 * The importance of information security and the importance of essential information, business processes and IT for the institution must be demonstrated.
 * The security objectives and the relation of the security objectives to the business objectives and tasks of the institution must be explained.